RubenSmn/logseq-scroll-past-bottom/README.md

 # logseq-scroll-past-bottom

-This plugins allows you to scroll past the bottom of your page content.
+This simple plugin enables you to scroll beyond the last line of a page.

 ![plugin demo](./screenshots/demo.gif)